 For those of us who are fed a diet of images from Saudi Arabia and the Taliban this statement seems counter-intuitive.
 Surely this is not a faith that liberates women?
 Yet here in front of us is a well-educated, articulate Islamic woman who is living evidence of her own claim.
 How can we untangle this conundrum?

-Susan Carland is an Anglo-Australian woman who converted to Islam in her teens and is on the staff of the Monash University National Centre for Australian Studies.
+Susan Carland helps us with this task.
+She is an Anglo-Australian woman who converted to Islam in her teens and is on the staff of the Monash University National Centre for Australian Studies.
 She also has a high public profile but while she has been targeted to some extent, she has so far managed to escape the type of full-throttle persecution her younger compatriot received.
 She has just published a book called Fighting Hislam: Women, Faith and Sexism which throws a lot of light on the question.
 What Abdel-Magied tried to compress into a few short sentences Carland explores in 150 pages.

 Fighting Hislam is a 'lay' version of Carland's PhD thesis on Islamic feminism.
 The heart of her research was a set of interviews with 23 prominent Islamic anti-sexism advocates from Canada, the USA and Australia.
 Rather than talk to critics of Islam like Ayaan Hirsi Ali, who have left the faith and critique it from the outside, she sought out women who are 'faith-positive' - who remain practicing Muslims while working to overcome sexism within the faith.
 Some were happy to speak openly, others chose to be represented pseudonymously for various reasons.